NicoleHall/nicolehall.github.io/_posts/2024-09-18-Finding-Prime-Numbers-With-Python.md

 primes_list = []
 ```

 Before implementing the looping logic, it is valuable to consider the needed logic that should execute in each iteration of the loop.
-Set's .pop() method will remove the first number from the number_range set.
-The first number from the number_range set to check is 2.
+Set has a .pop() method.
+This method will remove the first number from the number_range set.
+The first number from the number_range set is 2.
+This will be the first number in the range that will be either identified as prime or not prime.
 If it is prime, it will be added to the list called primes_list.
 If it is not a prime, it will remain in the number_range set and be [garbage collected](https://stackify.com/python-garbage-collection/) by Python.

 ```ruby
 print(number_range)
 >>> {2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20}
 ```
-If we use pop, and assign this to the object called **prime** it will *pop* the first element from the set out of **number_range**, and into **prime**
+If we use pop, and assign this to the object called **prime** it will remove, or pop, the first element from the set called **number_range**, and place it into the variable called **prime**

 ```ruby
 prime = number_range.pop()